China Launches Communication Technology Test Satellite - UrduPoint

 China Launches Communication Technology Test Satellite

-People's Daily Online said that the satellite was launched by a Long March-3B rocket at 1:17 am (Beijing Time).

-It has entered the planned orbit, marking the success of the launch, according to the launch centre.
+The satellite was launched by a Long March-3B rocket at 1:17 a.m.
+(Beijing Time).
+It has entered the planned orbit, marking the success of the launch, according to the launch center.

-The satellite will be mainly used to carry out multi-band and high-speed communication technology validation.
+The satellite will be mainly used to carry out multi-band and high-speed communication technology validation, said the center.
+This launch was the 562nd mission of the Long March carrier rocket series.

+A Long March-3B rocket carrying a test satellite for communication technology blasts off from the Xichang Satellite Launch Center in southwest China's Sichuan Province, March 10, 2025.

+Launched at 1:17 a.m.
+(Beijing Time), the satellite has entered the planned orbit, marking the success of the launch, according to the launch center.

 Recent Stories